[ Printer Friendly Version ] [ Report Abuse ]

 “Don't cry, don't raise your eye.
 It's only teenage wasteland.” – The Who, 1971

 Sirius Black huffed, ran a hand through his long hair, and fished his golden pocket watch out of his stylishly cut black dress robes.
-He swore softly when he saw the time.
+He swore when he saw the time.

 “Hurry up!
 We’re extremely late!”